 STEP 4: Tell students that the way we usually keep people from getting a virus is by giving them a vaccine, which is an injection or a shot that they get that protects them from getting a particular infection for many years.
 Say "Just like a lot of people get a flu vaccine, a lot of children get a vaccine for the chicken pox and for the measles."
 Explain that there is not a vaccine for HIV.
-Tell students that there are some effective treatments that can make it harder to become infected with HIV or that slow the way HIV grows in a person's body and how long it takes for someone who is living with HIV to get AIDS.
+Tell students that there are some effective treatments, called antiretroviral therapy, that can reduce the likelihood of transmitting HIV to others, slow the way HIV grows in a person's body and prolong the life of someone living with HIV.
 There are also treatments for the illnesses that HIV can cause.
-But once someone is living with HIV, there currently is no way to rid the body completely of HIV.
+But once someone is living with HIV, there currently is no way to rid the body completely of HIV, although with treatment, people living with HIV can have a normal life expectancy.
 Since there is no vaccine to prevent HIV and there is no way to rid the body of HIV once someone has it, it is very important to know how HIV is transmitted-so we can know how to avoid getting it or manage the virus if we were born with it."
 (3 minutes)